 View from the Coq D’Argent 's rooftop garden (coqdargent.co.uk)

-One diner told the Evening Standard: "The place was packed.
+A man who was at the restaurant at the time of the incident told the Evening Standard: "The place was packed.
 There must have been 100 people.
 Everyone was just doing their usual, drinking and talking loudly.
-She must have walked to the corner and just jumped."
+She must have walked to the corner and just jumped.

-He said: "I saw a handbag and a glass of wine that had obviously been the woman's.
-From listening to what people were telling the police it sounded like she had been quite self-collected, just taken a sip of wine, and then stepped over the edge."
+"I saw a handbag and a glass of wine that had obviously been the woman's.
+From listening to what people were telling the police it sounded like she had been quite collected, just taken a sip of wine, and then stepped over the edge," he said.

-The woman's death is the third to occur at the restaurant following the deaths of stockbroker Anjool Malde in 2009 and City worker Richard Ford in 2007.
+The woman's death was the third at the restaurant.
+Stockbroker Anjool Malde died there in 2009 and City worker Richard Ford in 2007.

 To contact the editor, e-mail: